Eva-Kuk/unique-wings/README.md

     - STRIPE_SECRET_KEY
     - STRIPE_WH_SECRET
     - USE_AWS = True
-19. Once all the hidden variables are recorded, then click **Enable Automatic Deploys**
+19. Once all the hidden variables are recorded, then click **Enable Automatic Deploys**.

-20. Click **Deploy Branch** (Main should be selected unless you want other branches to be deployed)
+20. Click **Deploy Branch** (Main should be selected unless you want other branches to be deployed).

 ![heroku automatic deploys](wireframes/readme/heroku-automatic-deploys.png)